What is Foot Mobilisation?

-Foot Mobilisation is a hands on, manual therapy that is performed with the aim of restoring normal function to joints, and reducing pain.
-Tightness and restrictions in the soft tissues around the joints are subjected to strong movements to loosen areas of tendons, ligaments or capsules that stop the joint from being able to move freely.
+Foot Mobilisation is a hands on, manual therapy that is performed on the foot, ankle and lower leg.
+The aim of foot mobilisation is to restore normal function to joints specifically to reduce pain.
+Tightness and restrictions in the soft tissues around the joints are subjected to forceful movement.
+The intension of this is to loosen tightness in areas of tendons, ligaments or capsules that stop the joint from being able to move freely.

 How does Foot Mobilisation Work?